MicrosoftDocs/dynamics365smb-docs/financials/includes/try-for-free_md.md

 Not yet using Dynamics 365 for Financials?
 You can try it for free!
-[Click here]()
+[Get started](https://portal.office.com/signup?sku=6a4a1628-9b9a-424d-bed5-4118f0ede3fd&ru=https%3A%2F%2Fportal.financials.dynamics.com%2F%3FredirectedFromSignup%3D1)